neobomoon/TIL/2021_sys_study/star.md

 1. Today I studied about fread(), fwrite().
 + size_t fread(void * prt, size_t size, size_t count, FILE * fp) ;

   ptr : Pointer of the buffer with a size of the at least (size * count).

   size : Size of one element.

   count : Number of elements to read.

   fp : Pointer of FILE.

   return value : The total number of elements successfully read.

-ex : fread(buffer, 1, count, fp) ;
+  ex : fread(buffer, 1, sizeof(buffer), fp) ;

 + fwrite(void * ptr, size_t size, size_t count, FILE * fp) ;

   ptr : Pointer of the buffer to be written

   size : Size of one element to be written.

   count : Number of elements to be written.

   fp : Pointer of FILE.

   return value : The total number of elements successfully written.

+  ex : fwrite(buffer, 1, sizeof(buffer), fp);

 2. I leared about 'goto' instruction.
 This simplifies the code when handling errors and increases readability.
 + goto